 Regulations

 Each Agreement State has the responsibility to promulgate generic legally binding requirements that satisfy the compatibility requirement of Section 274 of the Atomic Energy Act of 1954, as amended.
 States generally fulfill that responsibility through promulgation of regulations.
-Regulations will be reviewed by NRC in accordance with Office of Federal and State Materials and Environmental Management Programs (FSME) Procedure SA-201, Review of State Regulatory Requirements.
+Regulations will be reviewed by the NRC in accordance with Office of Nuclear Material Safety and Safeguards (NMSS) Procedure SA-201, Review of State Regulatory Requirements.

-Regulations designated as necessary for health and safety will be reviewed by NRC in accordance with FSME Procedure SA-201, Review of State Regulatory Requirements.
+Regulations designated as necessary for health and safety will be reviewed by the NRC in accordance with NMSS Procedure SA-201, Review of State Regulatory Requirements.

-To assist States in promulgating compatible regulations or other generic legally binding requirements within 3 years of the effective date of changes in NRC regulations, NRC staff prepares and publishes a Chronology of NRC Amendments.
+To assist States in promulgating compatible regulations or other generic legally binding requirements within 3 years of the effective date of changes in NRC regulations, the NRC staff prepares and publishes a Chronology of NRC Amendments.
 Included in the chronology is identification of each regulation change, the specific sections modified or established by the regulation change, the effective date of the change, and the compatibility or health and safety designation.

-The State Regulation Status Data Sheet (SRS) for each Agreement State is also available on the FSME home page to assist States in identifying the necessary regulations or other generic legally binding requirement necessary for adequacy and compatibility.
+The State Regulation Status Data Sheet (SRS) for each Agreement State is also available on the NMSS home page to assist States in identifying the necessary regulations or other generic legally binding requirement necessary for adequacy and compatibility.

+Program Elements other than Statutes and Regulations

+NMSS Procedure SA-200, Compatibility Categories and Health & Safety Identification for NRC Regulations and Other Program Elements, was developed for use by the NRC and State staff.
+It identifies the assigned compatibility or health and safety component for each rule and program element, as determined in accordance with MD 5.9.

+Each Agreement State has the responsibility to address program elements other than regulations that satisfy the compatibility requirement of Section 274 of the Atomic Energy Act of 1954, as amended as listed in Appendix A of SA-200.

+Program elements, other than regulations should normally be adopted and implemented by the State within 6 months of the effective date unless a different timetable for adoption and implementation was identified and communicated to the Agreement States through normal written communication with the States.

 B. Evaluation Procedures